checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 ```

 In the next section we describe a dataflow analysis to widen bounds for
 null-terminated arrays.
+The dataflow analysis is forward, path-sensitive,
+flow-sensitive and intra-procedural.

 ## Dataflow Analysis for Widening the Bounds of Null-terminated Arrays
 We use `V` to denote a null-terminated array variable, `X` to denote a widened
 bounds offset, `S` to denote a statement, and `B` and `B'` to denote basic
 blocks.

-The dataflow analysis for widening the bounds of null-terminated arrays is
-forward, path-sensitive, flow-sensitive and intra-procedural.

 The dataflow analysis tracks all null-terminated array variables in a function
 along with their widened bounds.
 The dataflow facts that flow through the